Seagate/cortx/doc/integrations/label-studioAPI.md

 ## Problems that you may run into
 1. Troubleshoot CORS and access problems: After syncing the imports in S3 bucket, your files don't load in Label Studio due to Cross-origin resource sharing(CORS) not being supported by Cortex S3 Currently, so you can manually upload all your data for labeling instead of syncing from S3.
 Here is how the problem looks like:

 <img src="https://github.com/vilaksh01/cortx/blob/main/doc/integrations/label-studioAPI/Images/Screenshot%20from%202021-04-27%2003-29-10.png">

+2. Troubleshoot data not being exported or downloaded from S3 bucket: If you are on Cortx Cloudshare instance, make sure it's active not suspended, if suspended, reconnect and try running <pre>sudo route add default gw 192.168.2.1 ens33</pre>